executive collection of 4 & 5 bedroom homes

-The Data Protection Act 1998 & EU Regulation 2016/679 – the General Data Protection Regulation describes how organisations must collect, handle and store personal information.
+The Data Protection Act 1998 & EU Regulation 2016/679 – the General Data Protection Regulation (GDPR) describes how organisations must collect, handle and store personal information.

 These rules apply regardless of whether data is stored electronically, on paper or on other materials.

 To comply with the law, personal information must be collected and used fairly, stored safely and not disclosed unlawfully.